geekodour/o/content/personal_lists/jargon.md

 A [collection](https://maggieappleton.com/neologisms) of interesting words that have recently been coined.
 In my case, this is just to keep up with gen-z folks.

 -   **Link** : To connect with friends or people in person and chill.
+-   data-aged : Aged but only in respect of [information you have](https://studio.ribbonfarm.com/p/superhistory-not-superintelligence).

 ## Other lists {#other-lists}